rails/tailwindcss-rails/README.md

 We know there are some cases we haven't addressed with the upgrade task:

-- In setups without JavaScript tooling, the update process may fail to fully migrate `tailwind.config.js` because the tool assumes that the imported packages (e.g., tailwind plugins) are installed via a package manager, allowing them to be called.
-In this case, you should try following the instructions in [Updating CSS class names for v4](#updating-css-class-names-for-v4) which will install the needed javascript packages for the updater.
+- In applications using Tailwind plugins without JavaScript tooling, these upgrade steps may fail to fully migrate `tailwind.config.js` because the upstream upgrade tool needs the Tailwind plugins to be installed and available through a JavaScript package manager.
+If you see errors from the upstream upgrade tool, you should try following the additional steps in [Updating CSS class names for v4](#updating-css-class-names-for-v4) which will help you install (temporarily!) the necessary packages and clean up afterwards.

 We'll try to improve the upgrade process over time, but for now you may need to do some manual work to upgrade.

 ### Updating CSS class names for v4

+> [!NOTE]
+> If you'd like to help automate these steps, please drop a note to the maintainers in [this discussion thread](https://github.com/rails/tailwindcss-rails/discussions/450).

-With some additional manual work the upstream upgrade tool will update your application's CSS class names to v4 conventions. **This is an optional step that requires a Javascript toolchain!**
+With some additional manual work the upstream upgrade tool will update your application's CSS class names to v4 conventions. **This is an optional step that requires a JavaScript toolchain.**

 **Add** the following line to the `.gitignore` file, to prevent the upstream upgrade tool from accessing node_modules files.